 These foods are a great way of getting enough iron in your diet without having to resort to using an iron supplement.
 This is ideal since too much iron can be harmful and shouldn’t be supplemented unless absolutely necessary.

 Some symptoms of an iron deficiency to watch out for are:

 - Hair loss

-Like iron deficiencies b12 deficiencies are also incredibly common and too frequently overlooked.
-It is one of those nutritional deficiencies that is not often mentioned though it should be.
+Like iron deficiencies, b12 deficiencies are also incredibly common and too frequently overlooked.
+It is one of those nutritional deficiencies that are not often mentioned though it should be.

 This is a nutrition fact that you don’t want to overlook as having a b12 deficiency can have dire consequences!

 The body does not create b12 but every cell in your body requires it to function properly.

 Some places that you can find b12 are: